Virtual Users

 • …you want long‑term flexibility with less UI configuration.

-💡 The model sees each MCP Server by its Name and Description.
+• Scoped use: The AI model identifies each MCP Server by its Name and Description.
 The individual tools inside the server are advertised by the server itself over the MCP protocol — Nimbus does not rename or filter them.
+If you require scoped access, you should limit the capabilities server-side to prevent any unwanted tools from being (e.g only READ, not WRITE).

 Property Description